-35. The recommendation requires that the authorities should implement measures for monitoring and ensuring compliance of international trusts supervised by the Ministry of Economic Affairs and Development, lawyers and accountants with AML/CFT requirements i.e. retention of beneficial ownership and control information.
+- 46. The recommended measure requires that the authorities should implement measures for monitoring and ensuring compliance of international trusts supervised by the Ministry of Economic Affairs and Development, lawyers and accountants with AML/CFT requirements i.e. retention of beneficial ownership and control information.
 As noted in a previous report, under the ICTSPA international service providers who are defined as persons engaging in the business of international corporate service or international trust service are required to comply with the requirements of the MLFTA 2011 as a condition for the annual renewal of the their licences.
 Additionally, section 4 of the MLFTA 2011 extends the AML/CFT requirements of the Act to DNFBPs which includes international service providers.
 While these requirements include the maintenance of beneficial ownership information, information on control is not required.
-As such as indicated by the authorities, the onus of obtaining and maintaining beneficial ownership information in accordance with the ICTSPA is placed on the service provider.
-At present, the authorities advise that the FSC and the International Business Unit are discussing a monitoring regime pursuant to section 4(1) (e) of the FSCA which includes as one of the functions of the FSC, the provision of technical assistance and advice to the International Business Unit or any other government agency with regard to legislative responsibilities to supervise, regulate or monitor any business operating in Barbados.
-As a result this Recommendation remains outstanding.
+As such as reported by the authorities, the onus of obtaining and maintaining beneficial ownership information in accordance with the ICTSPA is placed on the service provider. - 47.
+In the previous report it was indicated that the FSC and the International Business Unit were discussing a monitoring regime pursuant to section 4(1) (e) of the FSCA which includes as one of the functions of the FSC, the provision of technical assistance and advice to the International Business Unit or any other government agency with regard to legislative responsibilities to supervise, regulate or monitor any business operating in Barbados.
+Currently, the authorities advise that draft ICTSPR were revised, approved by Cabinet and are now being redrafted by the CPC.
+As such, the situation remains unchanged from the last report with the recommended action being outstanding.